LucaMaccarini/InstaMacBot/README.md

 - Set of c# classes to split api and bot logic with desktop client implementation
 - Desktop client

-## Video about this bot and his istallation
+## Video about this bot and its istallation
 [click here for see the video](https://www.youtube.com/watch?v=2prio4o70BA)

 ## 1) Main Classes